 Discussion: Let M be an associative triple system of the second kind.
-Note that by Lemma 3(i) on page 29, M is a left L-module and a right R-module.
-L was defined and M was shown to be a left and a right L-module in Problem 20; R is defined on page 29 of Meyberg, as follows.
+It is stated in Lemma 3(i) on page 29 that M is a left L-module and a right R-module.
+L and R are defined in the next paragraphs.
+(Warning!
+This L is different from the L defined in Problem 20, which is anyway concerned with associative triple systems of the first kind.)